 Supervised Field experience in communication within the student's area of specialization.
 A special registration procedure is required for this class.
 See Office of Registration and Records for details.
-May be repeated for total of 8 credits only.
+May be repeated once.
 (Offered in fall, interim, spring, and summer)

-COM 387 Agency Experience (4)
+COM 387 Agency Experience (3)

-An in-house practicum, students work on discipline-specific projects for clients under the supervision of faculty.
-Requires 160 clock hours.
+An in-house practicum, students work on disciplinespecific projects for clients under the supervision of faculty.
+Requires 120 clock hours.
 Assessed by portfolio.
 May be approved for two semesters.
-May substitute approved practicum (COM 385) for one or both semesters, Graded S/U. Prerequisite:18 hours in major.
-(Offered fall and spring)
+May substitute approved practicum (COM 385) for one or both semesters, Graded S/U. Prerequisite:Junior or Senior status.(Offered fall and spring-not offered 2017-18)